 If you want to serve a light cocktail during the aperitif that’s easy to make, it doesn’t get any easier than Kir Royale.

-This classic and very popular French aperitif is made with sparkling wine or Champagne and a splash of a crème de liqueur.
+This classic and very popular French aperitif is made with sparkling wine or Champagne and a splash of a crème de cassis.

 3) Kir: White wine and crème de Cassis